fontsource/fontsource/packages/core/README.md

 `generateCSSAssets` APIs remain available for callers that need filename planning rather than rendering known artifacts.

+CSS serialization, face planning, and package entrypoints live in `@fontsource-utils/core/css`.
+The CLI and registry previews use the same typed `renderFontFaceRule` renderer.
+It takes a final family, style, weight, optional stretch, ordered `{ url, format }` sources, and an explicit `unicodeRange` (string or `null` for unrestricted coverage).
+Set `isVariable` to append the `Variable` family suffix; an existing suffix is preserved.
+Source formats are CSS hints such as `woff2`, `woff2-variations`, `truetype`, or `opentype`.

-CSS serialization, face planning, and package entrypoints all live in `@fontsource-utils/core/css`.
-Core's face renderer, the CLI, and registry previews share `renderFontFaceRule`; callers own source data and URL resolution.
-The CLI bundles this pure entrypoint into its browser and CommonJS builds, without a runtime dependency on font-processing modules.
+Rendering uses one canonical format with escaped strings and no generated comments. `{ minify: true }` produces compact CSS directly, including through `generateCSS` and the asset generators.
+The CLI bundles this pure entrypoint into its browser and CommonJS builds without loading font-processing modules.
+Google metadata adapters preserve its explicit source variants and only emit formats selected by the downloader.
+Missing legacy coverage is passed as `null`; the renderer does not invent a Unicode range.

 CSS output is covered by readable snapshots.
 Review changes to declarations, Unicode ranges, filenames, and entrypoints before updating a snapshot; matching